vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ```
 ###View Resolver Chain
 - Beans of ViewResolver are discovered by Type and added to View Resolver Chain
 - When a controller returns a logical view name, Dispatcher Servlet queries ViewResolvers in the chain depending on their Order.
-When first resolver returns View, chain does not continue
+When the first resolver returns View, chain does not continue
 - Some resolvers can be only last (JSTL, JSON, XSLT,...), other anywhere in the chain (Tiles, Velocity, Freemarker,...) - they return null if view not resolved → chain continues
 - Order can be set